SOLAS-TTRPG/SOLAS/README.md

 - Scalable: +R1

 You utter a divine word, and burning radiance erupts around each creature of your choice that you can see within range, dealing **R3 Radiant** damage.

+## Secondary Spells
+*Requires 3 Mind, Costs 3 Focus*

+These spells represent things that a character can do with some effort.

+### Bane
+- **Concentration**
+- Range: 6 Tiles
+- Scalable: +1 target

+Up to three creatures of your choice make **Mind Checks vs Your Mind**.
+Creatures who fail roll one less dice when attacking or making a check.

+### Bless
+- **Concentration**
+- Range: 6 Tiles
+- Scalable: +1 target

+You bless up to three willing creatures of your choice.
+When blessed, creatures roll one more dice when attacking or making a check.

+### Hellish Rebuke
+- **Concentration**
+- Scalable: +R2

+You channel the power of the lower planes, surrounding yourself in flames.
+Until you take damage, you can add **R1 Fire** damage to melee attacks.
+When you do take damage (before concentration ends), the flames engulf your attacker, dealing **R4 Fire** damage.

+### Witch Bolt
+- **Concentration**
+- Range: 6 Tiles
+- Scalable: +R2 **Note:** Scaling the spell does not increase the cost to deal additional damage.

+A beam of crackling energy lances out towards a creature within range, forming a sustained arc of lightning between you and the target.
+The target takes **R4 Lightning** damage.
+If the target's heart is reduced, the lightning arc stays connected.
+On each of your following turns (until the creature dies, you lose concentration, or the target leaves the range), you can spend **one Focus** to deal **R2 Lightning** to the creature.